voronianski/Do-I-Know-JS/README.md

 -----> Fin!
 ```

+Or just open `index.html` in your favorite browser and observe dev tools console.

-For usage in the browser don't forget to run inside repo:
+Before usage in the browser don't forget to run inside repo:

 ```bash
 bower install